-Anthurium Lineolatum needs moderate watering.
+This Anthurium needs moderate watering.
 It can be done by watering your plant once or twice a week.

-You can also water your Anthurium Lineolatum once the soil’s top two inches becomes dry.
+You can water once the soil’s top two inches becomes dry.

 To know when the top two inches of the soil has become dry, follow any of the two methods: